-DHCP stands for Dynamic Host Configuration Protocol.
-It plays a vital role in managing IP addresses within networks, making it easier for devices to connect and communicate.
+DHCP or Dynamic Host Configuration Protocol, is an Internet protocol for managing IP addresses within networks, making it easier for devices to connect and communicate.

 DHCP Definition: DHCP, or Dynamic Host Configuration Protocol, is a network management protocol that automatically assigns IP addresses and other network configuration parameters to devices on a network.

-DHCP lease time refers to the duration for which a DHCP server allows a device to use a specific IP address.
-When a device connects to a network, it requests an IP address from the DHCP server, which then assigns an address along with a lease time.
+The DHCP lease time is the duration for which a DHCP server allows a device to use a specific IP address.
+When a device connecting to the network requests an IP address from the DHCP server, the IP address is assigned with a lease time.

 For example, if a device is assigned an IP address with a lease time of 24 hours, it can use that address for the next 24 hours before needing to renew the lease.